 The work that you submit must be your own.
 It may not be copied from the web, from another student in the class, or from anyone else.
 If you stumble upon and use a solution from the textbook or from class, you are expected to acknowledge the source of the work.

-Your effort on exams (mini or final) must be your own.
-Your homework submissions must be your own work and not in collaboration with anyone.
+Your assignment submissions must be your own work and not in collaboration with anyone.
 Your project work must be your own work and not a copy of someone else’s work.